SiloCityLabs/lochnas/README.md

 Navigate in a browser to configure nextcloud at `hass.domain.com`.
 This should be pretty straight forward.

+#### Setup Transmission

+This should pretty much work if you set the env.sh variables for it.
+You can access it via https://transmission.yourdomain.com/web/

 #### Setup your cron jobs